code-423n4/docs/awarding/judging-criteria/bounty-criteria.md

 ## High likelihood

-A finding with high likelihood is defined as a vulnerability purely exploitable by code without social engineering or privileged access, where
+A finding with high likelihood is defined as a vulnerability that purely exploitable by code without social engineering or privileged access, where
 1. the attacker has control over creating the requisite circumstances; *and*
 2. requisite circumstances not under control of the attacker can be reasonably expected to occur and can be predicted or anticipated by the attacker using publicly available information.